ratwolfzero/hopalong_python/README.md

 ## Overview

-This Python program calculates and displays the "Hopalong" Attractor by iterating the following equations with the initial conditions x0 and y0 = 0 :
+This Python program calculates and displays the "Hopalong" Attractor by iterating the following two interrelated equations
+The series of x,y coordinates is specified by an initial point xo, yo and three constants a,b, and c.

 $$
 \begin{align}